yodkwtf/contactly-js-python/README.md

 As of now, I do not have any plans to add any more enhancements to this project.
 However, if you would like to contribute to the project, feel free to fork the repository and submit a pull request.

-Also, please check out the issues section to see if there are any open issues that you can help with.
+Also, please check out the [issues section](https://github.com/yodkwtf/contactly-react-flask/issues) to see the list of known issues and enhancements that can be resolved.

 ## Contact